sijms/go-ora/README.md

 ```
 ### version 2.6.4: Add Support for TimeStamp with timezone
 * now you can use TimeStampTZ as input/output parameters to manage timestamp with timezone
-* see code in examples/TimeStamp TZ
+* see code in examples/timestamp_tz
 ### version 2.6.2: Add Support for Lob Prefetch
 * now you can control how you need to get lob data
   * **pre-fetch (default)** = lob data is sent from the server before send lob locator